SWI-Prolog/contrib-swiplcs/SwiPlCs/Readme_publish.txt

-﻿update changeLog.txt in SwiPlCs and SwiPlCs-Documentation/Download
+﻿update changeLog.txt in SwiPlCs (this source is copied into SwiPlCs-Documentation/Download)

 Versioning:
 - change the version number in